nikola-bodrozic/react-express-api/README.md

 ### Running Cypress tests

 start only react app, response from API is mocked.
-In react folder
+Determine on which port React app is running and if needed update `reactBaseURL` in `/react/cypress/e2e/login-fixtures.cy.ts` in line 5.

-for headless browser
+In react folder for headless browser run
 ```sh
 yarn e2e
 ```